Duality for Clans: an Extension of Gabriel-Ulmer Duality: Clans

 \begin{examples} \begin{enumerate} \item If $\mcc$ is a finite-limit clan (Example \ref{ex:clan-examples}\ref{ex:clan-examples:fl-clan}) then $\Mod(\mcc)$ coincides with the category $\FL(\mcc,\Set)$ of finite-limit preserving functors into $\Set$, which we also view as category of models of $\mcc$ qua finite-limit theory.
 This means that it makes sense to view finite-limit theories as a special case of clans. \item If $\mcc$ is a finite-product clan, then $\Mod(\mcc)$ is the category $\FP(\mcc,\Set)$ of finite-product preserving functors into $\Set$.

-In Adámek, Rosický and Vitale's textbook~\cite[Def.~1.1]{adamek2010algebraic}, small finite-product categories are called \emph{algebraic theories}, and models of algebraic theories (which they not unreasonably call \emph{algebras}) are defined to be finite-product preserving functors into $\Set$.
+In Adámek, Rosický and Vitale's textbook~\cite[Def.~1.1]{adamek2010algebraic}, small finite-product categories are called \emph{algebraic theories}, and models of algebraic theories are defined to be finite-product preserving functors into $\Set$.
 Thus, we recover their notions as a special case, i.e.\ finite-product clans correspond to algebraic theories, and models correspond to algebras.
-To emphasize the analogy to the finite-limit case, we refer to algebraic theories also as \emph{finite-product theories}. \item If $\TT$ is a GAT, then the category of models of its syntactic category $\mcc[\TT]$ (with the clan structure described in \Subsection \ref{suse:gat-syncat}) is equivalent to the models $\TT$, which Cartmell defines\footnote{Strictly speaking, Cartmell does not `define' the models of $\TT\h\Mod$ to be $\mathsf{ConFunc}(\mcc[\TT],\Fam)$ but `asserts' that the categories are equivalent~\cite[pg.~2.77]{cartmell1978generalised}.
-But since he refrains from giving a formal definition of $\TT\h\Mod$---writing only `It should be quite clear what we mean by model'~\cite[pg.~1.45]{cartmell1978generalised}---we take the assertion as a definition.} to be $\mathsf{ConFunc}(\mcc[\TT],\Fam)$ of contextual functors and natural transformations into the contextual category $\Fam$ of iterated families of sets.
+To emphasize the analogy to the finite-limit case, we refer to algebraic theories also as \emph{finite-product theories}. \item If $\TT$ is a GAT, then the category of models of its syntactic category $\mcc[\TT]$ (with the clan structure described in \Subsection \ref{suse:gat-syncat}) is equivalent to the models of $\TT$, which Cartmell defines\footnote{Strictly speaking, Cartmell does not `define' the models of $\TT\h\Mod$ to be $\mathsf{ConFunc}(\mcc[\TT],\Fam)$ but `asserts' that the categories are equivalent~\cite[pg.~2.77]{cartmell1978generalised}.
+But since he refrains from giving a formal definition of $\TT\h\Mod$---writing only `It should be quite clear what we mean by model'~\cite[pg.~1.45]{cartmell1978generalised}---we take the assertion as a definition.} to be the category $\mathsf{ConFunc}(\mcc[\TT],\Fam)$ of contextual functors and natural transformations into the contextual category $\Fam$ of iterated families of sets. \end{enumerate} \end{examples}

-The equivalence $\mathsf{ConFunc}(\mcc[\TT],\Fam)\simeq\Mod(\mcc)$ holds because $\Fam$ is equivalent in the $2$-category of contextual categories, contextual functors, and natural transformations to the cofree contextual category on the large clan $\Set$ with the finite-limit structure. \end{enumerate} \end{examples}